ivcf-cmu/ivcf-cmu.github.io/events.md

 			<h2>Labor Day Trip</h2>
 			<dl>
 				<dt>When?&nbsp;</dt>
-				<dd>Monday, Sept 6, approx. 1:45-4:30PM (exact timing TBD)</dd>
+				<dd>Monday, Sept 6, approx. 1:30-4:30PM (exact timing TBD)</dd>

 				<dt>Where?&nbsp;</dt>
 				<dd>Altitude Trampoline Park (transport provided)</dd>
 			</dl>
 			<p>
 				Ready to jumpstart your semester?
-Join us on <b>Labor Day, Sept 6</b>, to Altitude Trampoline Park for some fun before the semester pounces on you! <b>Transport will be provided</b>, and exact timing and location will be announced on our Discord and the website so stay tuned!
+Join us on <b>Labor Day, Sept 6</b>, to Altitude Trampoline Park for some fun before the semester pounces on you! <b>Transport will be provided</b>, and exact timing and location will be announced on our <a href="https://discord.gg/Af8Y8Zn" target="_blank">Discord</a> and the website so stay tuned! <br /> Sign up at <a href="https://forms.gle/3CE1czVv879PSKN46" target="_blank">https://forms.gle/3CE1czVv879PSKN46</a> !
 			</p>
 		</div>
 		<div class="tricolumn">